erkankarabulut/erkankarabulut.github.io/_posts/2025-09-15-nesy2025-trip-report.md

 to lead to more robust, explainable and generalizable AI models.'
 ---

-# Neurosymbolic Learning and Reasoning Conference Trip Report
+# NeSy 2025 Trip Report

 Last week, I presented our work on [scalable rule learning from tabular data](https://openreview.net/pdf?id=baSjVYDlMc) at the [Neurosymbolic Learning and Reasoning (NeSy) conference](https://2025.nesyconf.org/).
 NeSy is an annual